LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/LiveEngage App/LiveEngage App.md

 ## Drawer menu

-After user login, the app opens and immediately display to the drawer menu.
+After the user login, the app opens and immediately and displays to the drawer menu.

 The draw menu consists of: